 Our comparisons between treatments always concern two treatments that have one type in common, matching types A and B vs. matching types A and C. We compare the distributions of initial proposals between the two treatments' games in which this common type has the same role (i.e., AB vs. AC games, and BA vs. CA games).
-When the distribution of demands by type A from type B in the AB game first-order stochastically dominates that by type A from type C in the AC game, we say that type A bargainers are observed to be stronger against type B bargainers than against type C bargainers as the initial proposer; this is equivalent to type C's facing an unambiguously more favorable distribution of initial offers from type A than does type B. When the distribution of demands from type A by type C in the CA game first-order stochastically dominates that by type B in the BA game, we say that type A bargainers are observed to be stronger against type B bargainers than against type C bargainers as the initial respondent; this is equivalent to type A's facing an unambiguously more favorable distribution of initial offers from type B than from type C. We present the results regarding these comparisons for the last 5 matches only (there are now two comparisons between any pair of treatments), but they are similar for the first 5 matches (see Figures 14 and 15 in Appendix A).
+When the distribution of demands by type A from type B in the AB game first-order stochastically dominates that by type A from type C in the AC game, we say that type A bargainers are observed to be stronger against type B bargainers than against type C bargainers as the initial proposer; this is equivalent to type C's facing an unambiguously more favorable distribution of initial offers from type A than that faced by type B. When the distribution of demands from type A by type C in the CA game first-order stochastically dominates that by type B in the BA game, we say that type A bargainers are observed to be stronger against type B bargainers than against type C bargainers as the initial respondent; this is equivalent to type A's facing an unambiguously more favorable distribution of initial offers from type B than from type C. For simplicity we now only present the results for the all Round-1 proposals, since-as seen for within-treatment comparisons-they are similar for individual averages.